inexorgame-obsolete/wiki-mirror/Existing-Mods.md

 At this point we collect existing mods, forks and other projects in the cube 2 universe.
 We think there are lots of good ideas which never got into sauerbraten.
 We list these ideas and may integrate these work into the fork.

+To discuss the pros/cons of the projects use our [Etherpad](https://piratenpad.de/p/SauerbratenFork).

 Jump to...
 * [Client scripts](#client-scripts)
 * [Client mods](#client-mods)